-Sen. The Hon.
-L. Howai: Mr. Speaker, I have ensured that our expenditure profile not only reflects prudence, but also maintains a public socio-economic agenda of this administration.
-In addition to promote increased employment and investment, I have increased our capital programme by over \$500 million in this fiscal year, bringing the total amount to \$8 billion or 4.5 per cent of GDP, the largest in our nation's history.
-[Desk thumping]
+Mr. Speaker, in the next fiscal year, I am projecting a fiscal deficit of \$6.357 billion or 3.6 percent of GDP, down from the socio-economic agenda of this Administration.
+In addition, to promote increased employment and investment, I have increased our capital programme by over \$500.0 million in this fiscal year, bringing the total amount to \$8.0 billion or 4.5 percent of GDP, the largest in our nation's history.